harish1543/Step-in-Mini-Project/1_Requirements/Readme.md

 ### Sorting Algorithms in Data Structures Feature and Benefits

-Computer memory is a huge block of  0s and 1s and data is stored in the form of small chunks of this huge block. when accessing these chunks from memory, searching through whole memory is neither feasible as data grows exponetially nor efficient.
+Computer memory is a huge block of  0s and 1s and data is stored in the form of small chunks of this huge block. when accessing these chunks(data) from memory, searching through the whole memory is neither feasible as data grows exponetially nor efficient.
 So Programmers use sorting algorithm to make searching fast and efficient.
 Sorting does make searching fast and as a result search dependent operation like deletion, insertion, updation also improves significantly.